 We understand the needs for powering up personal computing devices, but we also want to ensure the safety of the community of SFU.
-Please allow us to find ways to safely accomodate the lab's needs.
+Please allow us to find ways to safely accommodate the lab's needs.

-Each lab has limit number of power circuits, each cicuit could handle up to 15A current.
-Overload any circuit is dangerous and prohibitted.
+Each lab has limit number of power circuits, each circuit could handle up to 15A current.
+Overload any circuit is dangerous and prohibited.
 Power extension cords are for temporary use only.